royaloakonshore/simplified/docs/01-architecture-layout.md

 - **Database ORM:** Prisma
 - **Database Hosting:** PostgreSQL (e.g., via Supabase, Neon, local)
 - **Authentication:** NextAuth.js (with Prisma Adapter)
+    - **Session:** The NextAuth session object (`session.user`) now includes `companyId`, which stores the ID of the user's currently active company.
+This is populated from the `User.activeCompanyId` during the JWT/session callback.

 ## 4. Component Strategy